Who we are

 Alison Walker: clinical editor

-Alison currently divides her time between her position as clinical editor for BMJ Learning, where she commissions, writes, and edits learning modules, and her role as associate editor for the BMJ journal.
+Alison currently divides her time between BMJ Learning, where she commissions, writes, and edits learning modules, and her role as associate editor for the BMJ and for BMJ Open.
 She studied medicine at Cambridge and London universities and has a masters degree in public health.
-She gained MRCP and MFPHM and prior to joining the BMJ worked as consultant in public health in East London.
+She gained MRCP and MFPH and prior to joining the BMJ worked as consultant in public health in East London.
 She now works freelance.

 Michael Dines: technical editor